The Urbanaut® Monorail

 For airport and campus transportation with automatic frequent stops, vehicle interiors can be arranged as shown for easy entry and exit with luggage, with the doors made wider than standard types.

-Urbanaut®'s small, low capacity PRT (Personal Rapid Transit) vehicles can operate on smaller, independent guideways such as "circulators" serving campuses, shopping centers, parks, stadiums, special events and short distance transportation.
-In the Urbanaut® system, the smaller PRT vehicles can also operate on the regular wider guideway which enables a PRT vehicle fleet to be diverted to service large numbers of passengers for a specific purpose on the main line.
-The PRT can be a either Rubber Tire or SemiMaglev Urbanaut® concept.
+In the Urbanaut® system, the smaller PRT vehicles can also operate on the regular wider guide way which enables a PRT vehicle fleet to be diverted to service large numbers of passengers for a specific purpose on the main line.
+The guide way has several simple active and passive switching devices.

 Return to Top